-When you get a comprehensive blood test that includes a complete blood count, you may notice a measurement for monocytes, a type of white blood cell.
+A blood cell count measures the number of white blood cells in your blood.
+When you get a comprehensive blood test that includes a complete blood count, you may notice a measurement for monocytes.
 It’s often listed as “monocytes (absolute)” because it’s presented as an absolute number.

-You may also see monocytes noted as a percentage of your white blood cell count, rather than an absolute number.
+You may also see monocytes noted as a percentage of your white blood cell count rather than as an absolute number.

-Monocytes are the largest of the white blood cells and are three to four times the size of red blood cells.
-These big, powerful defenders aren’t plentiful in the bloodstream, but they’re vital in protecting the body against infections.
+Monocytes are the largest white blood cells, about twice the size of red blood cells.
+These powerful defenders aren’t plentiful in the bloodstream, but they’re vital in protecting the body against infection.

 Macrophages kill microorganisms and fight cancer cells.
 They also work with other white blood cells to remove dead cells and support the body’s immune system against foreign substances and infections.

 One way macrophages do this is by signaling to other cell types that there is an infection.
-Together, several types of white blood cells then work to fight off the infection.
+Together, various kinds of white blood cells then work to fight off the infection.

 Absolute monocyte test results can range slightly, depending on the method used for the test and other factors.
-According to Allina Health, a non-profit healthcare system, normal results for absolute monocytes fall into these ranges:
+According to Allina Health, a nonprofit healthcare system, normal results for absolute monocytes typically fall into these ranges:

 |Age range||Absolute monocytes per microliter of blood (mcL)|

 |Infants from 6 months to 1 year||0.6 x 103|